Dinosaur biostratigraphy: Two Medicine Formation

 Most dinosaur-bearing rock formations do not contain multiple distinct faunas at different positions within the formation's stratigraphic column.
 Usually the lower sediments of a given formation will contain the same kinds of dinosaurs as the upper sediments, or the species composition changes only gradually.
 However, some researchers had argued that the Two Medicine Formation was an exception, preserving multiple distinct dinosaur faunas.

 Later research came to find that the supposedly distinct dinosaur faunas at different levels of the formations were more similar than had been previously thought.
 While the dinosaur fauna of the lower and middle sections Two Medicine was apparently diverse, the quality of preservation was low and few of these remains can be referred to individual species.
 The middle Two Medicine is a better source of fossils, but still poor overall.
 This makes it difficult to argue that these sections of the formation preserve distinct faunas.

 The upper portion of the formation is more diverse and preserves better quality fossils.
 However, many of the taxa that supposedly distinguished it as a separate fauna have since been found in older sediments.
 In particular, Gryposaurus latidens and Hypacrosaurus have been found to coexist with Maiasaura.
 Further, there are fossil teeth that seem to show the presence of certain taxa are unbroken throughout the whole formation.

-Nevertheless, some true changes in faunal composition seems to occur in the upper Two Medicine.
+Nevertheless, some true changes in faunal composition seem to occur in the upper Two Medicine.
 The appearance of Maiasaura in the formation precedes the arrival of a diverse variety of other ornithischians.
 According to David Trexler, thorough examination of strata found along the Two Medicine River (which exposes the entire upper half of the Two Medicine Formation) indicates that the apparent diversification was a real event rather than a result of preservational biases.